techlabksbg/tinyco2/pcb/README.md

 The PCB has been designed using EasyEDA.
 The current state of the project there howewer does not correspond to the gerber files.
 The layout and pin-connections to the AtTiny have been change.

+The PCB was ordered at JLCPCB with the SMD-Parts already soldered.
+Soldering the RGB-LEDs is still a pain for me, but you may be more lucky.

 # Suggestions
 Change and/or add alternative Power-Connections.
 Those USB-Plugs are hard to come by (contact me, I have 95 more lying around).